-Every child should have a Life Story Book, a Letter for Later Life and a written guide to adoption .
+Every child should have a Life Story Book, a Letter for Later Life and a written guide to adoption.
 This work should be undertaken by the child's social worker with help and advice from the adoption worker.
 Every effort is made to provide the child with the fullest possible family history and help maintain their heritage.
-The Letter for Later Life includes information about the child's birth and early life, and provides up to date information about themselves and their situation.
+The Letter for Later Life includes information about the child's birth and early life, and an explanation as to why they were placed in an adoptive family.
+The information in the later life letter can be difficult for an adopter to share with a child but it is important that children have a realistic age appropriate understanding of the reasons why they were in care, could not be cared for by their family of origin and ultimately were placed for adoption.